 desires, for things like joy & acceptance, shine through

-regarding yourself as a fluid being
+regarding yourself as a whirlpool of fluid humanity

-regarding yourself and others as conduits of traits
+regarding yourself and others as conduits of traits,

 striving only to improve the pool of traits.